Error Messages When Opening Files

 - Right-click the \SierraChart folder, and then click Properties.

 - On the Security tab, click Edit.
-If you are prompted for an administrator password or for confirmation, type your password, or click Continue.
+If you are prompted for an administrator password or for confirmation, type your Windows administrator account password, or click Continue.

 - Under Group or user names, click your user account.